Acupuncture for joint pain

-Joint problems tend to affect the elderly more.
+Joint problems tend to affect the elderly more, such as chronic knee pain or hip pain.
 In traditional Chinese medicine this is because the elderly are weakened due to living.
 Supplementing them with warm foods, iron and ginseng can help their general health and allow energy and blood to nourish the joint, thereby maintaining its current quality.
 Eating cold foods such as chilled foods, salads and ice/ice-cream can make the body colder, which can affect blood flow to the joint.

 Painful joint conditions in Chinese medicine is caused by a lack or qi or blood flow to the affected area.
 This lack of nutritional blood flow to the area not only causes pain but also the disintegration of the joint and surrounding tissues.

 One of the most popular alternative medicine treatments is acupuncture treatment, which has been used for thousands of years as a pain relieving treatment.
 Stimulating acupuncture points helps to move qi pronounced "chee" and blood to the affected area, thereby allowing the body to heal the surrounding tissues and relieve the problem.